imulus/UmbracoBlog/README.md

 ----------------------------------------
 Specify the blog alias name (used for targeting the macros) in the "Page Alias" field on the "Properties" tab of the blog.
 By default this is set to "blog" and will automatically work.

-IMPORTANT: Update the "Related tags" datatype with the proper node ID of the tag folder.
+IMPORTANT: Update the "Related Tags" datatype with the proper node ID of the tag folder.
 This is used to pull in created tags for each blog post.
+See this example: http://cl.ly/image/1O3v0o0p0s11

 Change Log: